 Showing posts with label sandwiches.
 Show all posts

 Hold on a sec, don't throw out that baked ham bone or turkey carcass yet!
-It's leftovers time at the Cheaps$kate Chateau so read on for flavorful recipes I like to make which uses up every tasty morsel of your holiday meal.
+It's leftovers time at the Cheaps$kate Chateau, so read on for flavorful recipes I like to make that use up every tasty morsel of your holiday meal.

-What I especially like about a pot of Black-eyed Peas is they cook in half the time of regular pinto, red or white beans.
+What I especially like about a pot of Black-eyed Peas is that they cook in half the time of regular pinto, red, or white beans.
 So you can serve them in just a couple of hours.

 Do check out my recipe video below to see how quick and easy you can make your own and ring in the New Year with a fragrant bowl of legumes, and don't forget to make some rice too, for a Hoppin' John version.